 Section 7 – Operational Shocks & Crash Safety

-• An accelerometer is used to measure and regulate shock pulses when an apparatus is strapped to a shock table for testing.
+- An accelerometer is used to measure and regulate shock pulses when an apparatus is strapped to a shock table for testing.

 Section 8 – Vibration

-When subjected to vibration levels unique to the installation, DO-160 vibration testing uses a battery of tests to prove that airborne equipment meets durability criteria and performance standards.
+When subjected to vibration levels unique to the installation, DO-160 vibration testing uses a battery of tests to prove that airborne equipment meets the durability criteria and performance standards.

-The purpose of the Robust Vibration Test (Categories R, U, and U2) is to determine if the equipment can withstand vibration exposure and continue to function even after being exposed to endurance vibration levels.
+The purpose of the Robust Vibration Test (Categories R, U, and U2) is to determine whether the equipment can withstand vibration exposure and continue to function even after being exposed to endurance vibration levels.

 The Robust Vibration Test is defined by DO-160 as a combined evaluation used to monitor the structural integrity and operational performance of the equipment.